xDovos/Dataview-Deep-Dive/Knowledge/002 Queries/Query switching.md

 - [ ] Write the YAML metadata
 - [ ] Write the query
     - [x] Query Switching Based on Task Status ✅ 2023-10-01
+- [ ] Queries
+    - [ ] Switching Filter Based on Task with if statement
+        - [ ] Write the Query
+        - [ ] Write the Query Metadata
+    - [ ] Switching Filter Based on Task with inline if statement
+        - [ ] Write the Query
+        - [ ] Write the Query Metadata

 # Query switching